Babies First Three Months

 You’ll find looking after your baby in the early months tiring or even exhausting.
 To help you through, accept offers of help or use paid help.
 Rest and put your feet up after lunch, eat well and get fresh air and a little exercise every day.

-Following feeds during the day your baby will enjoy watching you and the surroundings for a while.
-At six weeks, introduce bright toys, mobiles and rattles for extra stimulation at this wake time.
+At six weeks, introduce bright toys, mobiles and rattles for extra stimulation when they are awake after a feed.
 Lay him on a soft mat on the floor on his tummy and back and not just in bouncers and rockers.
 Give nappy free time for air and sun kicks.
 This activity is important to tire him before a sleep.

 This article was brought to you by Jan Murray, Private Child Health Consultant who is an internationally renowned expert in her field.
-Jan encourages parents in the area of infant sleep, nutrition, activities and family balance.
-For more online resources visit
+Jan has a bachelor of behavioural science, is a mother and a nanna and encourages parents in the area of infant sleep, nutrition, activities and family balance.